Skip to Main Content

 Any BMCC student with a documented disability is encouraged to meet with the staff in the Office of Accessibility (OA) to discuss potential reasonable accommodations and academic adjustments.
 Accommodations are determined on an individual basis according to documented need and must follow “CUNY Documentation Guidelines” endorsed by COSDI (Council on Students Disability Issues).
 Students are required to submit disability documentation and complete an Application for Accommodations to the OA.
 Examples of the more typical accommodations granted include: extended time testing, readers, sign-language interpreters, note-taking services, and textbooks on tape.
 In addition, a state-of-the-art Assistive Technology (AT) computer lab is available for student use.
 This lab is equipped with AT solutions for students who are blind or low-vision, students with learning disabilities, and students with physical disabilities.
 The office also offers assistance with registration and serves as a liaison to academic departments, administrative offices, and various community resources.
 The Office of Accessibility fosters independence and self-advocacy.

-Ms. Daphne Gilles, Manager of Office of Accessibility, (212) 220-8152, Room N-360
+Office of Accessibility, (212) 220-8152, Room N-360

 Student Activities